- Resource Center

 Helicopter Pilot Training

-One of the biggest barriers to becoming a professional helicopter pilot is the training and associated costs.
+One of the biggest barriers to helicopter pilot training is the associated costs.
 On average, helicopters cost two to three times more to operate, maintain, and insure, than their fixed wing counterparts.
 And those costs are passed on to you, the aspiring helicopter pilot.
 For this reason, many people in helicopter pilot training actually earn their fixed wing private pilot license first and save thousands of dollars in doing so.
 This is an effective training solution because about 95% of the "basics" learned during private pilot training apply equally to both the fixed wing and helicopter categories.
 However, once the private pilot license is behind you, you'll be transitioning to 100% helicopter flying.
 Read more about helicopter pilot license.

 Where to Get Helicopter Pilot Training